masinag/runexpy/README.md

 ```

 ### Run your experiments
-By running your `experiment.py`, pyexp will create a directory containing all your experiments
+By running your `experiment.py`, runexpy will create a directory containing all your experiments
 with the corresponding results and files produced.
 A database is kept to store all the informations
 and allow for an easy retrival of the outputs.